This article is about

 Supplementing these amino acids can help preserve lean body mass and enhance overall performance.

-Sources of Non-Essential Amino Acids
+Sources of NEAAs

 Non-essential amino acids can be synthesized by the body, which means they do not necessarily need to be obtained through dietary sources.
+However, they can still be found in various foods that contribute to overall health and wellness.

 NEAAs have animal and plant sources.